| National Delegate Conference 17-20 June

 London demanding that her Government give details of Guillermo's

+disappearance at the hands of the police.
 HE Ambassador Noemi Sanin Posada Colombian Embassy 3 Hans Crescent

 London SW1X 0LN Also write to the Foreign Office asking the British